cryptovoxels/truffle-parcelV2/docs/parcels.sol.md

 # Documentation concerning Parcels.sol

 ## Table of Content:
+1. Contract behaviors
-1. Basic methods and attributes
+2. Basic methods and attributes
-2. The contract methods
+3. The contract methods

+## 1 Contract behaviors

+The contract replicates the behaviors of [the previous Cryptovoxels contract](https://etherscan.io/token/0x79986af15539de2db9a5086382daeda917a9cf0c).

+- Only the contract owner should be able to mint or burn a parcel.
+- Users should be able to be given a parcel and transfer it just like any ERC721 NFT.
+- Users should be able to approve other addresses to use their NFT just like any ERC721 NFT (setApprovalForAll(), approve())
+- Parcels should have both an owner and a consumer (e.g. Owner and Renter)
+- Anyone should be able to query the contract for parcel boundingBoxes or to obtain the list of parcels a wallet owns.

-## Basic methods and attributes
+## 2 Basic methods and attributes
 The contract is a simple ERC721 contract;

 See [Open Zeppelin ERC721 Docs](https://docs.openzeppelin.com/contracts/2.x/api/token/erc721) for more information about ERC721.